Quantum Reidemeister torsion, open Gromov-Witten invariants and a spectral sequence of Oh: Examples and proof of Corollary

 By Theorem \ref{thm:main}, it is enough to compute the torsion of the exact sequence

 The Morse homology ring of $L$ is generated by $n$ classes $x_i \in H_{n-1}(L;\mathbb{F})$.
 The unit is denoted by $L \in H_{n}(L)$.
-Since the above sequence is exact, we have that $d_{1*}(x_i) = r_i L$, $r_i \in \mathbb{F}$, and at least one of the $r_i$ is not zero.
-Moreover, a permutation of the $x_i$ will not change the value of torsion as an element of $\mathbb{F} / \pm 1$, hence we assume without loss of generality that $r_1 \neq 0$.
+Since the above sequence is exact, we have that $d_{1*}^\varphi(x_i) = r_i L$, $r_i \in \mathbb{F}$, and at least one of the $r_i$ is not zero.
+Moreover, a permutation of the $x_i$ will not change the value of torsion as an element of $\K(\F)$, hence we assume without loss of generality that $r_1 \neq 0$.
 Note also that $x_1$ is the fundamental class of an $n-1$-torus $V$ embedded in $L$ such that $L=S^1\times V$, therefore $L$ satisfies Assumption $(\star)$.
 This proves the second part of Corollary \ref{cor:assumptionstar}.

-Note that whenever a monotone Lagrangian torus is displaceable by a Hamiltonian isotopy, it is narrow, hence it is also $\varphi$-narrow.
-By the previous computation, both its quantum homology vanishes as well as the second-order invariant defined by the quantum Reidemeister torsion.
-It would be interesting to know if higher order invariants can be defined and whether they are trivial or not for such tori; compare with \cite{Fu:scobordism} and the discussion in \S \ref{sec:fukayascob}.
+Since $\tau(L, \varphi)$, a second-order invariant, is always trivial for $\varphi$-narrow monotone tori, it would be interesting to know if higher order invariants can be defined and whether they are trivial or not for such tori.
+Compare with \cite{Fu:scobordism} and the discussion in \S \ref{sec:fukayascob}, which conjectures that there should be no higher-order invariant.